Lumbar Spinal Stenosis: Your Disability Guide

 It’s surprisingly common for initial disability claims for spinal conditions to be denied.
 Often, it’s not because your condition isn’t severe, but because the application lacked the specific medical evidence the Social Security Administration needs to see.
 A denial can happen for many reasons: incomplete paperwork, missing medical records, or the reviewer simply not having a full understanding of how your symptoms limit your day-to-day functions.
 Sometimes, the evidence doesn’t clearly connect your diagnosis to your inability to perform any type of work.
 The first step is to not take it personally, but to view it as a request for more detailed information.
 Our patient center is here to support you through every step of your health journey.

-How to Appeal the Decision
+Your Step-by-Step Guide to Appealing the Decision

 The good news is that every denial comes with the right to appeal.
 This is your chance to present a more compelling case.
 Even if your condition doesn’t perfectly match a specific disability listing, you can still be approved if you can show that your symptoms prevent you from doing any full-time job.
 Social Security will assess your “Residual Functional Capacity” (RFC), which is a detailed look at what you can still do despite your limitations.
 The goal of your appeal is to provide overwhelming evidence that your RFC is so limited that sustained work isn’t possible.
 This shifts the focus from just a diagnosis to the real-world impact of your chronic back pain.

-Gathering Stronger Evidence for Your Appeal
+How to Build a Stronger Case for Your Appeal

 A successful appeal hinges on strong, detailed medical evidence.
 This is where working closely with your pain specialist is crucial.
 Your file should include objective proof like MRIs or X-rays that clearly show the stenosis, along with any nerve conduction studies.
 Your doctor’s notes are vital—they should document your limited range of motion, muscle weakness, and sensory loss.
 It’s also important to have a complete record of all the treatments and procedures you’ve tried, from physical therapy to epidural steroid injections.
 The most powerful piece of evidence can be a written statement from your doctor that outlines your specific physical limitations, such as how long you can sit, stand, or walk.